BawdyAnarchist/quBSD/Future_Development.md

 	- The rulenames should include "qubsd" so as not to have a chance of overlapping other rules
 	- Maybe the file should be added to the get_global_variables assignments library

-Should cycle all scripts through shellcheck again.
+Cycle all scripts through shellcheck again.
-	- Case statements need catchalls to trap invalid options provided
-	- Primarily with scripts that should error on invalid option

 /usr/local/share/quBSD
 	- Needs updated in general after you're done